JazzyWagdaddy/HybridCloudBootCamp/Hybrid Cloud - Migration.md

 3. Once Z: is mapped change to the Z: drive.
 4. Confirm that you can see a file named sampledata.xlsx

-### Install Data Connectivity Components
-We need to install components to allow Microsoft Office files to be read as data sources.

-1. In Server Manger, disable IE Enhanced Security Configuration for both Administrators nad Users.
-2. Open Internet Explorer, accepting the defaults.
-3. Surf to https://www.microsoft.com/en-us/download/details.aspx?id=39358 and install the Microsoft Acess 64-bit runtime.
-4. Installation should take 5 minutes or less.
-Click **Close** when installation is complete.

 ### Connect to SQL
 1. Back on the desktop click the **Start Button**,  under the letter "M" choose **Microsoft SQL Server Management Studio** under **Microsoft SQL Server Tools 17**.